Machine Wallet Guardrails

 The Guardrail Model

-MPCP provides three layers of enforcement before a machine can pay:
+MPCP provides two layers of enforcement before a machine can authorize payment, followed by mandatory Trust Gateway execution:

 | Layer | Artifact | Purpose |